bryanwb/smonad/README.rst

 Python developers may find the Try monad particularly useful as it allows you to treat errors as values.

 Why?
 ----

-Python does not have a good builtin conventions for processing multiple operations in batch.
+Python does not have a good builtin conventions for the following tasks

+* Processing multiple operations in batch
+* Executing long running operations that require multiple retries

 Further, this library's authors found excessive reliance on classes can lead to less composable code.

 This library borrows some ideas from Haskell and other functional programming